ingridscience

 The bones were white when I found them.
 Beetles, worms, bacteria and fungi ate as much as they could.

-Comic strip art: the story of how this deer died and what happened to its body.
+Comic strip art - the story of how this deer died.

+In this more detailed comic strip, use tricks of graphic artists to show how fast events are happening.
 Some events will take a long time (e.g. the years of toothache, the slow decompostion of the body by bacteria and fungi) and some will happen fast (e.g. a predator killing the deer, the small rodents eating the meat from the bones).

 Quote from Understanding Comics by Scott McCloud: “Each panel shows a frozen moment in time.
 Between the panels, our mind fills in, to create the illusion of time and motion.”